 Everyone loves fast websites.
-Such a website improves user experience and creates happy visitors.
+Such a website improves user experience and creates happy visitors and happy admins.
 Google too is obsessed with speed and considers site speed as one of the ranking factors.

 Today we want to share with you 8 steps on how to make a website faster.
 This is based on the actions that we took to optimize our BarnImages.com.
-We believe that these tips will work for any WordPress site and some can be also used for other CMS.
+We believe that these tips will work for any WordPress site, but some can be also used for other CMS.

-Before we move on to the actual optimization steps, we should mention these two tools for measuring site speed: GTmetrix and Pingdom Website Speed Test.
-Both services will not only show you the load time of a page but will also give you a detailed page analysis and provide recommendations on how to optimize it.
+Before we move on to the optimization steps, we should mention two tools for measuring site speed: GTmetrix and Pingdom Website Speed Test.
+Both services will show you the load time of your page and give you a detailed page analysis, providing recommendations on how to optimize it.

 1. Choose a reliable and fast web hosting